raas-dev/configent/README.md

 ## 🥾 Up

-**User's dotfiles are overridden without prompting**.
+**Already existing dotfiles are overridden without prompting.**

-Backup your configs and when in doubt, test drive in a virtual machine.
+There is no uninstaller currently.
+If in doubt, test drive in a virtual machine.

-You can install with nothing else than `curl` as a prerequisite:
+Installer requires only `curl` available:

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/1.70.1/install.sh | sh